gutschi/ghost-curious/README.md

-# ghost-curious
+# Customized template for Sedat & Vedat company

-Curious template for ghost
+* First draft on github